Class ForkScanner

 Iterable<FlowNode>, Iterator<FlowNode>, Filterator<FlowNode>

-Scanner that will scan down all forks when we hit parallel blocks before continuing, but generally runs in linear order
+Scanner that will scan down all forks when we hit parallel blocks before continuing (as opposed to DepthFirstScanner), but generally runs in linear order.

 This is a fairly efficient way to visit all FlowNodes, and provides four useful guarantees: